 In 2013, Mr. Gates caused a lot of controversy on hair loss forums when he questioned why we spend more on finding a cure for baldness than on finding a cure for malaria?
 Of course that is an entirely accurate concern.
 Sadly, I will still get more excited by a cure for hair loss than a cure for malaria.
 I have had malaria once in my life too and it was not fun.

 In any event, the reason for writing something about Bill Gates is that today, I saw a photo on Twitter in which Mr. Gates is meeting the leaders of France and India:

 I do envy those such as Mr. Gates who do not care about their hair loss and are focusing on more important things in life.
 Unfortunately, millions of us are unable to do what he does.
-I am also certain that I would still care about hair loss even if I was the richest man in the world.
+I am also certain that I would still care about my balding even if I was the richest man in the world.

-Perhaps Mr. Gates learnt about charity and about not to care about hair loss from a young age based on his father’s attitude to life:
+Perhaps Mr. Gates learnt about charity and to not care about cosmetic issues such as hair loss early in his life.
+Based on his father’s attitude to life: